VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo validate example-mapping.yml
 ```

-### Command: ingest
+### ingest

-The `ingest` command is used to process one or more data files using a specified
-mapping file.
-After processing the data, Rodeo will attempt to send it to
-the database specified in a configuration file.
+The `ingest` command is used to process one or more data files using a specified mapping file.
+After processing the data, Rodeo will attempt to send it to the database specified in a configuration file.

 **Example**